top of page

 • When possible, take two ropes up instead of one.
 This will increase your chances of a good outcome when something unexpected happens.

 • It is possible that a member of your party gets injured.
 Assess the injury and perform basic first aid.
 Is the casualty in immediate danger?
 Call a helicopter.
 If not, assess the situation and decide how to get down safely and quickly (in that order).
 Can the casualty rappel down themselves?
 Should you rappel down together?
 How many ropes do you have?
-Where on the climb has the injury occurred?
+Where on the climb has the injury occured?
 High up, then multiple rappel stations are needed, is that possible?
 Lower down, try to get down as quickly as possible.

 • The rope might get stuck, as mentioned above.